 - 6.2.1 The GLA will ensure appropriate and proportionate arrangements are in place for monitoring and evaluating delivery in line with the Skills for Londoners Framework.
 Performance and spend will be monitored by a named provider manager for each provider.
-The provider manager will conduct quarterly meetings with the provider to monitor expenditure, output and outcome performance and risks and issues as a minimum. - 6.2.2 For providers in receipt of grant funding, in addition to the monitoring set out in this document, it is anticipated that assessment of performance will consider the following: - How agreed delivery is being met at the mid-year claim, end-year claim and final claim date: - Receipt of ILR data to review performance and forecast for delivery for the remainder of the year; - An assessment of quality of provision based on educational performance data; and - Overall performance of the provider such as financial health, governance and Ofsted grades. - 6.2.3 Provider managers will monitor any underspend against grant values.
-A reduction statement process will enable providers and provider managers to reduce grant amounts. - 6.2.4 A growth request process for 2020/21 will be considered by the AEB Mayoral Board at the appropriate stage.
+The provider manager will conduct quarterly meetings with the provider to monitor expenditure, output and outcome performance and risks and issues as a minimum. - 6.2.2 For providers in receipt of grant funding, in addition to the monitoring set out in this document, it is anticipated that assessment of performance will consider the following: - How agreed delivery is being met at the mid-year claim, end-year claim and final claim date; - Receipt of ILR data to review performance and forecast for delivery for the remainder of the year; - An assessment of quality of provision based on educational performance data; and - Overall performance of the provider such as financial health, governance and Ofsted grades. - 6.2.3 Provider managers will monitor any underspend against grant values.
+A reduction statement process will enable providers and provider managers to reduce grant amounts. - 6.2.4 A growth request process conducted in the Autumn will enable providers to request further funding.
 Any variations to funding will be subject to the availability of funding and the capacity and capability of a provider to deliver

 - the outputs/outcomes.
-An assessment criterion to determine the increase or decrease in grant value will be developed and outlined in the Funding Rules when published. - 6.2.5 Further information on monitoring and performance management of grant-funded provision is available in GLA Managing Provider Performance: GLA AEB Grant-funded provision monitoring and intervention policy.
+An assessment criterion to determine the increase or decrease in grant value will be developed and outlined in the Funding Rules when published. - 6.2.5 Further information on monitoring and performance management of grant-funded provision is available in GLA Managing Provider Performance: GLA AEB Grant-funded provision monitoring and intervention policy 2019-2020.